1. Introduction

 Invalid

 ".Note: If no keys are specified, no signatures can be validated.
-We could punt on this condition in step 2, but it feels reasonable to fail closed if a signature was asserted but couldn’t be validated.
+We could punt on this condition after step 3, but it feels reasonable to fail closed if a signature was asserted but couldn’t be validated.

 2.2.
 Monkey-patching HTML